|Back to Back Issues Page|

-This latest newsletter edition looks at some of the big IT news items reported in recent weeks, and some other interesting stories.
+This latest newsletter edition looks at big IT news items reported in recent weeks, and some other interesting stories.

 Before we get in to it, I would just like to welcome all my new subscribers from the Asia region.
 I see all of your social media likes, comments, follows etc., and they are very much appreciated.
 Keep them coming! :)

 We kick off with news of a guest publication by Thomas Milva, an IT Security Analyst and Editor.